 Common names: Sacred lotus, Indian lotus, Egyptian bean, and bean of India.

 Growing conditions: Lotus plants grow at the bottom of your water garden in submerged containers without drainage holes.
 The flower will bloom above the water’s surface.
 These plants prefer full sunlight and can handle some shade.

 Sweet flag, a bright green monocot, adds a little texture around your water garden.
 Sweet flag exists in clumps, spreading via underground rhizomes.
 This tall water plant can create a dense ground cover over time, though it’s not considered invasive.
 Snip off its leaves to get whiffs of the plant’s sweet scent.

 USDA hardiness zone: 6-9.
 Some varieties are hardy in 4-11.

 Common names: Calamus

-Growing conditions: These marginal plants tolerate partial shade and full sun.
+Growing conditions: These marginal plants grow near water and tolerate partial shade and full sun.
 The more sun they receive, the more water they will need.
 Sweet flag does not tolerate dry soil.
 Sweet flag thrives in consistently moist soil or standing water about 4 to 6 inches deep.

 Swaying cattails bring relaxation to your water garden.
 When cattails are ready to spread their seeds, the brown flower will pop open, revealing a mass of soft fluff.
 The wind then carries these fluffy seed clumps to new areas, allowing cattails to spread with ease.